View your child's medical records and schedule appointments through our secure, online portal, day or night.

 What Teachers Should Know

 Visual impairment is a term used to describe any kind of noncorrectable vision loss, whether it's complete blindness or partial vision loss.
-About 10 million people in the United States are visually impaired.

 Common refractive errors such as near-sightedness and far-sightedness can be corrected with glasses or contacts.
 But when one or more parts of the eye or brain that are needed to process images become diseased or damaged, severe or total loss of vision can occur.
 In these cases, vision can't be fully restored with medical treatment, surgery, or corrective lenses.

 Causes of visual impairments among kids and teens include: